 How quickly can you get an e-apostille?

-E-apostilles can take up to 20 working days.
-However, the issuance may take longer if your documents do not have the correct digital signature, misses essential information, or if the document is altered in any way.
+Getting an e-apostilles takes around 48 hours.
+However, the issuance may take longer if your documents do not have the correct digital signature, miss essential information, or if the document is altered in any way.

-Although e-apostilles are issued electronically and do not need to be posted, it does not guarantee that you can get an e-apostille faster than the standard apostilles.
-Quite the opposite is true.
+Although e-apostilles are issued electronically and do not always need to be posted, it does not guarantee that you can get an e-apostille faster than the standard apostilles.

 Just like the standard paper apostille, the authentication process is the same.

-However, apostille agents can expedite paper apostilles, like 24 hours or same-day service.
+However, apostille agents can expedite paper apostilles, like 24-hour or same-day service.

 Which documents can be e-apostilled?